andres-rojas/bitcoin-printer-ruby/README.md

 where AMOUNT is a decimal number like "0.1".
 The default is "0.001".
 This will create a new keypair and bitcoin address, and generate the front and back images for printing complete with QR codes and text.
 The filename will be in the form "iSamPLE-front.png", where "iSamPLE" is the newly-minted Bitcoin address.

 Remember to actually send the Bitcoin to that address!

-# Known Issues
-## Mac OS X
-There seems to be a common incompatibility with the way it tries to load the font needed.

 # Development
 I developed using a Virtualbox-based 64-bit Ubuntu Precise Vagrant box.
 I've included my Vagrantfile and Berksfile in case anyone wants to pick up exactly where I left off.